bissont/create-react-app-lambda/README.md

+TODO:
+[ ] create border around table entries
+[ ] make the cod that retries all the words perform async in parallel

 This project is based on [Create React App](https://github.com/facebookincubator/create-react-app).
 (For more information about Create react App, check their full [documentation](https://github.com/facebookincubator/create-react-app#create-react-app).)

 The main addition is a new folder: `src/lambda`.
 Each JavaScript file in there will automatically be prepared for Lambda function deployment.